-Often what pops into peoples’ minds when they think about college life is late night pizza, all-nighters during finals week, and the dreaded “freshman fifteen.”
-But things are changing on college campuses as college student wellness becomes a priority for students, their parents, and administrators alike.
+Often what pops into peoples’ minds when they think about college life is late-night pizza, all nighters during finals week, and the dreaded “freshman fifteen.”
+But things are changing on college campuses as student wellness becomes a priority for students, their parents, and administrators alike.

 Core Components and Approaches to College Student Wellness

-Until recently, the focus of campus wellness programs has been primarily on treatment of physical and mental health issues once they have already interfered with a student’s academic success.
+Until recently, the focus of campus wellness programs has been primarily on treating health issues once they have already interfered with a student’s academic success.
 Today, many institutions have developed a preventive approach in an attempt to get out ahead of these issues, including these exemplary wellness program ideas for college students:

 Institutions leading the pack on health and well-being have facilities tailored to students’ needs for getting and staying healthy.

 Bowdoin College has an array of culinary options, including a wide selection of options for those with dietary restrictions.
 They prioritize small batch meals made from whole foods and local ingredients, including from the campus organic garden helping the college attain its sustainability goals.

 University of Pittsburg has dedicated 24-hour fitness centers in two-thirds of their residence halls.
 So, if working out in a gym isn’t your thing, they offer an array of opportunities to keep students in shape including guided bike tours of the city, a ping-pong league, and over 15, 10-week fitness classes.

 Many schools are beginning to invest in such amenities as nap pods that are strategically placed around campus.
 The University of Michigan’s Wellness Zone takes it up a notch, offering massage chairs, a dedicated space for yoga and relaxation, seasonal affective disorder light therapy, and biofeedback software.

 Social and Personal Support Programs

 Additionally, many colleges and universities are beefing up their programming to support the health and well-being of their students including such student wellness programs as: